Peperomia puteolata (Parallel Peperomia) Care Indoors; Watering, Light, Soil, Problems

 Drooping leaves

-The main causes of drooping leaves on Peperomia puteolata are direct sunlight, inconsistent watering, soggy soil, temperature stress, spider mites, and salts buildup.
+The main causes of drooping leaves on Peperomia puteolata are direct sunlight, inconsistent watering, soggy soil, temperature stress, spider mites, salts buildup among others.

 How to fix it